leonidlewis/leonidlewis/README.md

 ### Developer, Athlete and Singer

 ---
-➤⌠🧻⌡ My main languages are JavaScript, TypeScript and PHP
+➤⌠🧻⌡ My main languages are JavaScript and TypeScript

 ➤⌠🔭⌡ I’m currently working on my project [Mortrack Driver]